Armory Agent for Kubernetes

 - Keep your Kubernetes API servers private from Spinnaker.

-- Only the information Spinnaker needs leaves the cluster.
+- Only the information Armory Enterprise needs leaves the cluster.

 - Decentralize your account management.
 Using Kubernetes Service Accounts, teams control what Spinnaker can do.
 Add or remove accounts in real time. and then use them without restarting Spinnaker.